nt246/physalia-lcwgs/day_1/markdowns/data_processing.md

 As we saw in our FastQC output, the base call quality score tends to drop off towards the ends of the reads.
-As we’ll learn more about tomorrow, probabilistic analysis frameworks, like `angsd` and others based on genotype likelihoods, can take the basecall quality into account and that way give less weight to a basecall that is less certain.
+As we’ll learn more about tomorrow, probabilistic analysis frameworks, like `ANGSD` and others based on genotype likelihoods, can take the base call quality into account and that way give less weight to a base call that is less certain.

 However, as a conservative measure, we may want to just trim off the